Holmes-Alan/Face-recognition-FaceNet-/README.md

 # Face recognition

-Simple implementation on face recognition using FaceNet with training and testing
+Simple implementation on face recognition using FaceNet for training and testing

 By Zhi-Song Liu, Wan-Chi Siu and H. Anthony Chan